-This year we are awash in strawberries and raspberries from our garden.
-But sandwiched in between along one of our crumbling garden stone walls are two bushes of currants.
+This year I am awash in strawberries and raspberries from my garden.
+But sandwiched in between, along one crumbling garden stone wall, are two bushes of currants.
 One is red currants, the other Champagne currants.
+(And I have added a black currant bush now for even more diversity.)

 I had heard of red currants, and of course red currant jelly.
 A very British thing, usually served with pork.
 Like having cranberries with turkey if you are in the US.
 And like cranberries, it is a bitter sweet fruit, that adds a lovely tang to the meat.

-When we moved to France, the garden we took care of at the Chateau had both red currants and black currants.
+When I moved to France, the garden I took care of at the Chateau had both red currants and black currants.
 The black currants have such a fantastic scent, and are slightly sweeter.
 And if you are familiar with cassis (a sweet syrup) it is made from these.

 Cassis syrup can be made with or without alcohol.
 The latter is often used and particularly delicious in white wine or Champagne, otherwise known as a Kir if you find yourself in a bar here in France, or a Kir Royal if Champagne is used.